jaydeepw/audio-wife/README.md

 Why this project?
 ====================
 1. A simple native audio player API wrapper
-2. Others found were complex & provided no way to be embed as library
+2. Others found were complex & provided no way to be integrate as library
 3. Some even involved compilation using Android NDK

 Features
 =========
-1. Provides default UI truly making it an embeddable player.
+1. Provides default UI truly making it an integrable player.
 2. Ability to set multiple custom click handlers to play and pause buttons.